 Because a bachelor’s degree includes many general education requirements, a person with a ministry-oriented degree has many of the same options as someone with a degree in any other subject.
 In addition to staff positions at churches in areas such as youth ministry, worship/music, education, and administration, people with a ministry degree have the opportunity to build on that degree in seminary.

 I’ve heard that churches are difficult places to work.
 Is this true?

-How can I encourage my student if he/she senses a call to ministry?
+How can I encourage my son/daughter if he/she senses a call to ministry?

 Urge your student to get involved in ministry now as a volunteer.
 Encourage your student to expose him/herself to a variety of different ministry opportunities.
 Also persuade your student to spend time with his/her pastor or youth pastor, praying and talking through what it means to be called to vocational ministry.